emuell/phonic/README.md

 - **Custom Synthesis and DSPs**:
   - Build simple or complex **DSP graphs** by routing audio through optional sub-mixers.
-  - Play custom-built synthesizers or use the optional `dasp` integration for signal generation.
+  - Play completely custom-built synthesizers or use the optional (dasp)[https://github.com/RustAudio/dasp] integration for creating synth sources.
   - Apply custom-built DSP effects or use built-in effects (reverb, chorus, filter, compressor).

+### Documentation

+Rust docs for the last published versions are available at <https://docs.rs/phonic>

 ### Examples